jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 ### Wait, so this actually happens?

 Yes.
 Yes, it does.
-Here are some genuine facts and reactions from the quantum world:
+Here are some genuine reactions from the quantum world:

 > “If you think you understand quantum mechanics, you don’t.”
-> — Richard Feynman, Nobel Prize-winning physicist and professional quantum headache.
+> Richard Feynman, Nobel Prize-winning physicist and professional quantum headache.

 > “Spooky action at a distance.”
-> — Albert Einstein, when entanglement made him uncomfortable enough to go full ghost story.
+> Albert Einstein, when entanglement made him uncomfortable enough to go full ghost story.

 > “This computer is both broken and not broken until I open the lid.”
-> — Every IT technician, basically Schrödinger with a support ticket.
+> Every IT technician, basically Schrödinger with a support ticket.

 ---